Polymer 3D Printing vs. Vacuum Casting

 Strength: Vacuum Casting

 Both manufacturing technologies can produce strong parts, but 3D-printed parts may exhibit anisotropy.
 This means their strength can vary depending on the direction of applied force due to the layer-by-layer construction.
-On the other hand, vacuum casting uses two-component polyurethane resins, which can mimic a wide range of plastics and thus achieve different strength characteristics without suffering from anisotropy.
+On the other hand, vacuum casting uses two-component polyurethane resins, which can mimic a wide range of plastics and thus achieve different material properties and strength characteristics without suffering from anisotropy.

 Tooling Costs: 3D Printing

 3D printing sidesteps the need for expensive molds or tooling; all that’s required is a 3D model and a printer.
 Vacuum casting, however, involves the creation of silicone molds for each part.
 While these molds are less expensive than those used in other manufacturing processes, they constitute an initial upfront cost.
+In comparison, injection molding involves higher initial tooling costs but is more cost-effective for large-scale production.

 Design Freedom: 3D Printing